In Need of a Revolution

 While there may be a consensus on the common goal of creating a healthy and sustainable food system that can feed the world, two opposite visions emerge when it comes to understanding the how.
 One vision sees the future of agriculture as more ecologically conscious: small-scale and short chain, while the other sees the solution based more in technology and efficiency.
 Many questions come to mind when reviewing these two apparently discordant visions.
 Does sustainable agriculture require fewer or more technological gadgets?
 Should we choose small-scale or mega-corporate farming?
 Which method produces better seeds: traditional plant breeding or genetic modification?
 What does any of this even mean and how do we decide the right way to go?

 However, there are limits to the extent that this system can grow and we are starting to notice the negative impact of its implementation.
 Our food chains are now more complex than ever: a result of international trade aimed at maximizing profit and minimizing cost.
 This system prioritizes huge quantities and low prices and results in a plethora of negative repercussions such as poor quality, unfair labor conditions, and unsustainable cycles of production.
-This conception of food production has taken its toll on the well being of the planet itself.
+This conception of food production has taken its toll on the well being of the entire planet.

 “In increasingly complex international food chains, it is useful to start documenting the amounts of kilometers a certain food needs to travel in order to arrive at the supermarket or your plate..."